 A lifecycle-based project will give more clear information about the build and release cycle of a particular project.
 For example, a typical web application will have the UI layer, database, and logic tier.
 Within AnthillPro all these three parts are executed and build using three projects.
 Thus every build has its own identity and has a unique set of an identifier.
 The following steps are taken into consideration for Lifecycle based projects:

 A job is nothing but a set of instructions or steps/process of getting something executed in an organized manner.
 This can be specific to build, deployment or it can be completely a business need.

 A trigger is defined as an automatic mechanism that ignites or starts a specific workflow.
 Usually, this is predefined so that it does it job when it needs to.

 Well, a single workflow can be used for multiple projects.
 For this to happen, one has to make sure and use the same workflow process and use it for multiple projects by including them in the Workflow library.
 Usually, they are added at the point of the project workflow creation process.

 A source configuration is very important in the build and release cycle management system.
 Usually, it is useful to identify the source code for a particular project.
 Also, it helps the system to understand when it comes to retrieving a previous version of the project code.
 This is configured for every project at the time of executing the source control.

 Usually, the dependencies within the projects are described at the workflow level in Anthill Pro.

 A life cycle model consists of the following:

 4. Status Group

-Ans: Yes, with the AnthillPro plugin system, one can write a customized code and can develop plugins which will help them to integrate with third-party tools.
+Yes, with the AnthillPro plugin system, one can write a customized code and can develop plugins that will help them to integrate with third-party tools.
 For example, homegrown testing, CRM, analytics etc.